Prince Harry and Meghan Markle's Wedding Cake: All the Details

 "Prince Harry and Ms. Markle have asked Claire to create a lemon elderflower cake that will incorporate the bright flavors of spring," Kensington Palace tweeted.
 "It will be covered with buttercream and decorated with fresh flowers."

 Like Meghan, Ptak was raised in California.
 However, this wasn't the only connection the two shared.
 Kensington Palace also revealed the former Suits star previously interviewed Ptak for her blog The Tig.
+In the post, Meghan wrote that she was "fan girling mighty hard over Ms. Claire" and shared Ptak's recipe for chocolate oat agave cookies.

+"I mean….don't even get me started, just get me baking," Meghan wrote at the time.

 Of course, we're sure flavor played a big role in the selection process, too.
 According to Kensington Palace, Ptak "focuses on using seasonal and organic ingredients in her cakes."